What we thought of the Halo Infinite reveal

 It's been some time since Halo review scores sent a quarter of the entire internet into a frenzy.
 During the console wars of the 2000s and 2010s—imagine a Ken Burns documentary filter, here—Halo games were sacred to diehard Xbox players.
 These days, Halo is a source of nostalgic good times in the Master Chief Collection (and hey, it's back on PC), but it hardly feels like the juggernaut it once did.

-Even if it turns out to be quite good, the slow build to today's Halo Infinite reveal (embedded above) hasn't recaptured that 2000s feeling, where Halo was this enormous, spectacular videogame beacon that set forums to war.
-Some of us remain casually optimistic that it'll be cool, though others on the PC Gamer team weren't convinced at all by what we saw today.
+Even if it turns out to be quite good, the slow build to today's Halo Infinite reveal (embedded above) hasn't recaptured that 2000s feeling, where Halo was this enormous, spectacular videogame beacon that set forums to war, which makes it easier to view it with clear eyes.
+Some of us remain optimistic that it'll be cool, though others on the PC Gamer team weren't convinced at all by what we saw today.
 Here are our immediate reactions to Halo Infinite's reveal.
 Feel free to rant with us in the comments.

 First impressions